kilpkonn/msc-thesis/main.typ

 1. Language models are used to reduce the amount of code the programmer has to write therefore making them faster.
   They call it the _acceleration mode_.
 2. Language models are used to exploring possible ways to complete incomplete programs.
-  This is mostly used when a programmer is using new libraries and is unsure how to continue.
+  This is commonly used when a programmer is using new libraries and is unsure how to continue.
   They call this usage pattern as _exploration mode_.

 We argue that the same patterns can be found among programmer using term search.